cityofaustin/atd-data-lake/docs/tech_architecture.md

 * "Loop 1" $\iff$ "Mopac" or "MOPAC EXPY SVRD"
 * "Hancock Mall" $\iff$ "N IH 35 SVRD SB AT 41ST TRN"

 Additionally, GPS coordinates stored in GRIDSMART devices (the site files) are not accurate.
-For the time being, a string lookup exists that draws from the `support.config.STREET_SYNONYMS` dictionary.
-There's also `support.config.KNACK_LOOKUPS` for Knack lookups.
+For the time being, a string lookup exists that draws from the `support.config_app.STREET_SYNONYMS` dictionary.
+There's also `support.config_app.KNACK_LOOKUPS` for Knack lookups.
 A more sustainable mechanism would include one or more of the following:

 * A practice of using names that are uniformly formatted to those in Knack, Austin Corporate GIS, or SharedStreets; or,
 * Tying an identifier within the GRIDSMART device (the hardware ID) with the Knack table.
 This second choice was explored in June 2019 but must be revisited.

 Further challenges also lie in programmatically resolving terms like "NORTHBOUND" or "L" movements with actual street geometry.
 This is also something that may be helped by using SharedStreets.

+#### SharedStreets

+The prospect of using SharedStreets was looked at and a proof of concept was created that utilizes SharedStreets data found online.
+More about this is found in the (SharedStreets)[sharedstreets.md] document.

 ### Cloud Service Visualizations